patheard/app-service-terraform/README.md

 # Azure App Service with Terraform
-Simple example of deploying a single Docker container App Service using Terraform.
+Simple example of using Terraform to create an App Service running a single Docker container.

 ```bash
 az login